pokemonkejsaren/c_recipes/README.md

 write instead "./program 3.5"

-feel free to use as you like!
+feel free to use as you like, change and share teh recipes!

+R8, H8 and appreci8!